Pulitzer Prize Fiction Winner

 Summary

-A vast nonfiction novel reconstructing the life, crimes, and 1977 Utah execution of Gary Gilmore, the first prisoner put to death in the United States after capital punishment was reinstated.
-Drawing on interviews and documents, Mailer adopts a stripped-down, near-anonymous prose to render the small-town textures of the American West and the legal machinery surrounding Gilmore's death.
+A vast nonfiction novel reconstructing the life, crimes, and 1977 Utah execution of Gary Gilmore, the first prisoner the United States put to death after it reinstated capital punishment.
+Drawing on interviews and documents, Mailer adopts a stripped down, near anonymous prose to render the small town textures of the American West and the legal machinery surrounding Gilmore's death.
 The book is a landmark in the literary treatment of true crime.

 ”